scoin/market-data/README.md

 If you would like to see the readme and code for just the first workshop, switch to branch "workshop-1"

 Let's get started, shall we?

+First, pull this repo.
+We are using the database file that is included.

 You will need to do the following to get set up for this workshop: